ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 To protect the privacy of users MCAS supports anonymisation of usernames when logs are uploaded.
 This is done by encrypting the usernames included in logs using Advanced Encryption Standard (AES) with a 128-bit key which is unique to each tenant.

-#### Design Considerations

 Security analysts can resolve encrypted usernames on demand to assist in investigations, and each username conversion is recorded in the Governance log.
 In addition to usernames, MCAS can also anonymise Windows 10 machine names.

-#### Design Decisions

-The tables below describe the User Data Anonymisation design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 54 User Data Anonymisation Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---